lucaswadedavis/protoarcane/README.md

+#Protoarcane:

-protoarcane: a little experimental language that transpiles to javascript.
+a little experimental language that transpiles to javascript.

 inspired by arabic, protoarcane uses prefixes and suffixes to do programmy stuff.